Key terminology and glossary

 client type: The status of a person in terms of whether the treatment episode concerns their own alcohol and/or other drug use or that of another person.
 Clients may seek treatment or assistance concerning their own alcohol and/or other drug use, or treatment and/or assistance in relation to the alcohol and/or other drug use of another person.

 closed treatment episode: A period of contact between a client and a treatment provider, or team of providers.
-An episode is closed when treatment is completed, there has been no further contact between the client and the treatment provider for 3 months, or when treatment is ceased (see reason for cessation).
+An episode is closed when treatment is completed, there has been no further contact between the client and the treatment provider for 3 months, when treatment is ceased (see reason for cessation) or there is a change in the main treatment type, principal drug of concern or delivery setting.

 cocaine: A drug that belongs to a group of drugs known as stimulants.
 Cocaine is extracted from the leaves of the coca bush (Erythroxylum coca).
 Some of the common names for cocaine include C, coke, nose candy, snow, white lady, toot, Charlie, blow, white dust and stardust.